 Description

-Fruit flies have a rather small range and typically stay close to where they breed, typically within rotting fruit and vegetable matter.
+Fruit flies have a rather small range and typically stay close to where they breed, usually within rotting fruit and vegetable matter.
 Fortunately, they have mouthparts that have evolved to only sop up liquid and cannot bite or sting humans or animals, so they don't carry the wide variety of diseases that houseflies and mosquitoes do.
 However, they are considered a nuisance because they can consume and ruin vast quantities of food, often hiding in storage facilities to wait out cold weather, then emerging seemingly at once when it warms up.

 Breeding Habits